ILoveU3D/vkLearning/README.md

 Prove where I'm learning `Vulkan` step by step.

 ## How to play?
+Make sure you have installed these pkgs:
+* Vulkan SDK
+* GLFW

 Clone the repo with the following command:

 ~~~ shell